rydooper/AICoursework/README.md

 B) Logical reasoning features.
 A simple first order logic knowledgebase and inference engine using the Natural Language Toolkit library.
 The user may check that a fact is true, update the knowledge base with "I know that" phrases or even evaluate the knowledge base to ensure that no information is contradictory.
 BONUS FEATURE: fuzzy logic implementation that allows for episodes of the topic (Supernatural) to be rated and an average calculated.

 C) Local image classification model.
+A user can supply the filepath to any locally downloaded image and have it classified as either: Sam Winchester, Cas or Dean Winchester.
+The chatbot is trained on images of these three characters from the Supernatural show with a h5 file, containing a Convolutional Neural Network (CNN) model.
+There is no bonus feature for this part.

 D) Cloud-based image classification service.

-Chatbot 2 is currently under development and, as such, the full details are yet to be released.
+A user can choose to use the Azure-based classification AI model to identify an image (or set of images) as either: Sam Winchester, Dean Winchester, Castiel or "Negative" (none of them).
+Sadly, my subscription to Azure has since ended so this no longer works.
+BONUS FEATURE: Azures' face recognition features implemented.